-12 Reasons Why Video is a Crucial Element of Shared Decision Making
+12 Reasons Why Video Education Tools are a Crucial Element of Shared Decision Making

 Here are 12 reasons why providers and healthcare systems should incorporate video in the SDM process.